rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

    * @param {string} params.name - The descriptive name of the event.
    * @param {Date} params.startTime - The start date and time of the event.
    * @param {Date} params.endTime - The end date and time of the event.
-   * @param {RepeatConfig} params.repeat - The repetition configuration for the event.
+   * @param {RepeatScheduleConfig} params.repeatSchedule - The repetition configuration for the event.
    * @returns {Promise<{event?: Event; error?: string}>} - The ID of the newly created event document or an error message.
    */
   async addEvent({